smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 2. On the **DC1** virtual machine blade, connect to **DC1** via Remote Desktop.
 When prompted to sign in, use the **demouser** name with the **demo\@pass123** password.

-3. Within the Remote Desktop session to **DC1**, start Internet Explorer and navigate to the Azure portal at the below url.
+3. Within the Remote Desktop session to **DC1**, start Internet Explorer and navigate to the Azure portal at the below URL.

     ```
     portal.azure.com